• Home

 Olive - before

-Olive was surrendered by her owner in July, 2024 at age 4 after multiple 'purse-string' rectal prolapse surgeries failed.
-Her owner could not afford her necessary Colopexy surgery, necessary for her long-term survival.
+Olive was born on 5/4/2020 and was surrendered by her owner in July 2024 at age 4 after multiple purse-string rectal prolapse surgeries failed.
+Her owner could not afford the Colopexy surgery she desperately needed for long-term survival.

 olive -after